 How do I order a TGF Engagement Ring?

 We make each ring to order.
-The process from confirming your order to creating your unique ring can take up to a month in total, so please take this into consideration if you have a particular date you need it by.
+The process from confirming your order to creating your unique ring can take approximately a month in total, so please take this into consideration if you have a particular date you need it by.

-Please note that we are currently only selling the wedding collection via our London store.
-If you are unable to collect in our London store and need your engagement ring shipped, we can quote for this when you enquire.
-Due to the high value of diamonds we will have to use a specialist courier to ensure safe delivery of your treasured ring.
+We are currently only selling the wedding collection via our London store and online.
+If you need your engagement ring shipped, we can quote for this when you enquire.
+Due to the high value of diamonds we use a specialist courier to ensure safe delivery.
 We can ship internationally.